open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 Asynchronous instruments are useful in several circumstances, such as:

-- When updating a counter is not computationally cheap, and you don't want the current executing thread to wait for the measurement
+- When updating a counter is not computationally cheap and you don't want the current executing thread to wait for the measurement
-- Observations need to happen at frequencies unrelated to program execution (i.e., they cannot be accurately measured when tied to a request lifecycle)
+- Observations need to happen at frequencies unrelated to program execution (for example, they can't be accurately measured when tied to a request lifecycle)
 - There is no known timestamp for a measurement value

 In cases like these, it's often better to observe a cumulative value directly,